 Narrow apertures are often used when there’s a significant distance between the foreground and background, and you wish to have as much as possible sharp and in focus.

-Since the sharpness isn’t as good as apertures in the sweet spot range, many photographers opt to use the popular focus stacking technique instead.
+Since the sharpness isn’t as good as the apertures in the sweet spot range, many photographers opt to use the popular focus stacking technique to get maximum front-to-back sharpness.

 Another scenario in which a narrow aperture is beneficial is when the sun is partially obscured.
 Using an aperture somewhere between f/16 and f/22 will result in a nice and crisp sunburst.